-The team-teaching model for the lecture courses assigns one fellow as a Course Coordinator.
-This role carries a small supplemental stipend and enables fellows to develop skills in building consensus, facilitating complex discussions, and managing events.
+Many fellows will serve as Course Coordinator for a course.
+This role carries a small supplemental stipend and enables fellows to develop skills in pedagogy, building consensus, facilitating complex discussions, and managing events.

 Teaching fellows in COLLEGE can learn more about academic technology through paid and volunteer professional development opportunities, such as the Tech Coordinator role.
 We also offer one-on-one and group workshops on professional websites, digital identity, etc. See Academic Technology.

 Fellows may also choose to serve on one of the leadership committees within COLLEGE.
 Two fellows serve on the First Year Requirement Governance Board, a committee charged by the Faculty Senate with overview of the COLLEGE program.
 We have established a Fellows Advisory Board, and the Why College? and Citizenship courses have Steering Committees that set the shared curriculum for the course.
 Some fellows organize the SIS Fellows Research Seminar Series, where fellows can share their research with SIS and the broader community.

 Fellows are also able to take on projects outside of teaching in COLLEGE.
 They may teach with other departments on campus as an overload.
 Many fellows have developed their own course and expanded their teaching skills through teaching for Stanford Pre-Collegiate Studies or Continuing Studies.
 Others have continued research collaborations with mentors on- or off-campus.